 Montessori Groups & Co-ops

 The Montessori style is one that makes great use of homeschool co-ops, groups, and clubs.
 With a focus on learning amongst peers, this is a great opportunity for children to take part in group activities such as sports, hobbies, crafts, cooking, and many others.
 You can find lots of information on social media, but be very careful to do your research before connecting with any group in person.

 Special Considerations for the Montessori Homeschooling Style

 As stated throughout this article, opinions vary greatly on the “untrained” parent’s ability to administer this academic style without the proper classes and training.
 Be sure to do your ‘homework’ as you evaluate any Montessori resources to make sure they are homeschool-friendly and adaptable to your intended style and methods of teaching.
-The same is true as you choose the curriculum and tools necessary for this style.
+The same is true as you choose the curriculum and tools necessary for the Montessori way.

 If you are interested in the Montessori homeschooling style, we strongly urge you to consider attending one of our seven regional Great Homeschool Conventions.
 Remember that these are regional gatherings, meaning that people come from all over the United States to attend.